 The configuration of any eGeoffrey module is managed by

 controller/config.
-This is because in a distributed deployment you may want to keep the configuration of all your components in a single location, regardless of where they are.
-For this reason,
+This is because in a distributed deployment you may want to keep the configuration of all your components in a single location, regardless the modules originating the file and which one is using them.

 Publish the Configuration

 As anything else in eGeoffrey, also configuration distribution is happening through the message bus.
-This allows modules to subscribe to the configuration they are expecting and configuration changes handled without the need to restart the module since the module will receive a configuration callback once an updated file is re-published.
+This allows modules to subscribe to the configuration they are expecting and configuration changes handled without the need to restart the module since it will receive a configuration callback once an updated file is re-published.

 config directory and publishes them on MQTT with the same structure and according to these principles: